tealvince/OBDGauge/README.md

 low when sending data back to the PCM, safely sinking more current than the comparator can on its own.

-To power the arduino, an ignition-switched 12V output is fed to a 9V voltage regulator, which in turn feeds in built-in regulator on the Arduino nano.
-The extra regulator adds an extra layer of safety against over-voltage fluctuations since the arduino regulator is only rated to 12V.
+To power the arduino, an ignition-switched 12V output is fed to the built-in regulator on the Arduino Nano Every (previous iterations used an external voltage regulator with a plain Arduino Nano, whole upper voltage limit was only 12V).
 A large capacitor briefly keeps the unit running long enough to save state to persistent memory after the ignition is turned off.

 ## Software

 The gauge software is written in C++ with minimal libraries to drive the LED displays.
-Serial communication is done with raw bit banging, implementing serial port communication in software timed off the arduino microsecond timer.
+Serial communication is done with raw bit banging, implementing serial port communication purely in software timed off the Arduino microsecond timer.

 ## Testing

-Try out the software or expriment with code changes in a simulated environment using the following  WOKWI project.
+Try out the software or experiment with code changes in a simulated environment using the following  WOKWI project.
 Recommend enabling Demo Mode from the settings menu since the ECU itself is not simulated: